-1.0 Institutional Faculty Development Program (IFDP) 19
+1.0 Institutional Faculty Development Program (IFDP) XX

-The IFDP is a comprehensive course that extends over nine months.
+The IFDP is a comprehensive course that extends over eight months.
 It is offered once a year and accommodates faculty members from the Paul L. Foster School of Medicine, Gayle Greve Hunt School of Nursing, Graduate School of Biomedical Sciences, Woody L. Hunt School of Dental Medicine, clinical faculty members of affiliated institutions and community faculty.
 The IFDP is designed to help junior and mid-level faculty members understand the full range of academic responsibilities, enhance their teaching and assessment skills, develop the skills of scholarship, understand the steps of academic advancement and establish a network of colleagues.

-To allow flexibility and customization, and honor social distancing recommendations in the post-COVID-19 world, the IFDP was transitioned to an online format.
+To allow flexibility and customization, and to honor social distancing recommendations during the COVID-19 pandemic, the IFDP was transitioned to an online format.
 The IFDP eLearning curriculum consists of four domains: teaching, scholarship/research, clinical skills/simulation (for clinical faculty), and leadership development.
-Synchronous sessions will be organized according to the timeline illustrated in Figure 1.
-IFDP participants will be required to participate in webinars, teleconferences actively, and, if permitted, in-person participation in individual and small group exercises.
+Synchronous sessions will be organized according to the timeline illustrated in the section Institutional Faculty Development Program XX at a Glance.
+IFDP participants will be required to complete online modules, actively participate in webinars and teleconferences, and, if permitted, in face-to-face individual and small group exercises.
 All of the eLearning activities are open to the general faculty via self-enrollment, and many of them will provide CME and CNE credit.
-Faculty engaged in the IFDP 19 will be required to create and present one oral presentation via teleconference, create and upload one online learning presentation, and complete one research or scholarship project proposal.
+Faculty engaged in the IFDP XX will be required to create and present one oral presentation via teleconference, create and upload one online learning presentation, and complete one research or scholarship project proposal.

-Before enrollment in the IFDP, participants will be asked to provide a CV, complete a faculty development questionnaire and meet via WebEx Meeting with the Office of Faculty Development (OFD) leadership to discuss their accomplishments and determine their short and long-term career goals.
+Before enrollment in the IFDP, participants will be asked to provide a CV, complete a faculty development questionnaire and meet via Webex Meeting with the Office of Faculty Development (OFD) leadership to discuss their accomplishments and determine their short and long-term career goals.
 This information will help to understand the specific needs of each participant and customize his/her faculty development curriculum.
 The participant will be introduced to the IFDP structure and expectations.
 Our faculty development program is redesigned to include the most relevant topics in medical, nursing, dental, and biomedical science education, based on the valuable feedback, needs assessment, and knowledge gap analysis of the previous participants and facilitators.
 The OFD leadership will assist the participant in choosing appropriate sessions and drafting their customized professional development plan.
 When necessary, teleconferences will be replaced with individual and small group face-to-face activities consisting of seminars, conferences, workshops, role-playing exercises, and simulation-based activities.

 1.1.
-IFDP 19 Goals
+IFDP XX Goals